TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 *I've been taking it for a long long time.*

 Normally, it gets prescribed by your local doctor.
 It's something you can pick up on a repeating prescription.
 It's a pretty boring drug.
 You just take the pills.
 It makes your sweat, tears, and wee a bit more yellow.
 Don't worry!
-You're not dehydrated, is just the sulfur.
+You're not dehydrated, it's just the sulfur.

 ## Full dose